SAP/luigi/docs/luigi-client-api.md

 LuigiClient.linkManager().fromContext('project').navigate('/settings')
 ```

-Returns **[linkManager](#linkmanager)** link manager instance
+Returns **[linkManager](#linkmanager)** link manager instance.

 ### fromClosestContext

-Sets the current navigation context, which is then be used by navigate function.
+Sets the current navigation context, which is then be used by the navigate function.
 This has to be a parent navigation context, it is not possible to go to child navigation contexts.

 #### Examples